Flux Simulator Tool

 To get the most out of the simulator tool:

-1. Be specific about component values - Specify resistance, capacitance, and other component values with appropriate units (e.g., 1k, 10uF).
+1. Be specific about component values — Specify resistance, capacitance, and other component values with appropriate units (e.g., 1k, 10uF, 100nH).

-2. Describe the circuit topology - Clearly explain how components are connected or provide a detailed netlist if possible.
+2. Describe the circuit topology — Clearly explain how components are connected, or let the tool read from your schematic.

-3. Specify the analysis type - Mention whether you want a transient, AC, or DC analysis.
+3. Specify the analysis type — Mention whether you want a transient, AC, DC, or operating point analysis.

-The simulator tool can automatically handle several common simulation issues:
+The simulator tool automatically handles common simulation issues by iterating on the netlist:

 Syntax Errors

-If your netlist has syntax errors, the tool will:
+If the netlist has syntax errors, the tool will:

-1. Identify the specific error in the netlist
+1. Identify the specific error in the Ngspice output

-2. Suggest a corrected version of the netlist
+2. Generate a corrected version of the netlist

 3. Retry the simulation with the corrected netlist